ctSkennerton/Amplishot/README.md

 		aliases: [alias1, alias2]

+* `skip_pairtigs`: specify true or false whether you would like to assemble paired reads first before mapping onto the reference 16S rDNA database.
+This option is highly recomended for samples that are from full metagenomes that will likely be mostly from non-rDNA source
 *	`minimum_pairtig_length`: Specify the minimum length that pairtigs must be.
 This option has no effect if the `pairtig_read_files` option is set. (default: 350)
 *	`pair_overlap_length`: The minimum number of nucleotides that two reads from a